The Riddle of

 I have also found a longer essay dealing with all of these things here.

-has been the subject of extensive literary criticism,
+has been the subject of extensive literary criticism, attributing deep

 - Slavery is obviously evil, and

 - at least for American academics, Herman Melville is beyond all

 Obviously slavery is evil.
 Particularly slavery based on